downdrown/vaadin-minicalendar/README.md

 });
 ```

-When adding a listener you'll get an instance of `Registration` back that which can be used
-to remove said listener again.
+When adding a listener you'll get an instance of `Registration` back which can be used to remove said listener again.

 ```java
 var registration = miniCalendar.addYearMonthChangeListener(...);